rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 The general model used in this project is similar to the LeNet-5 model, but uses:
 * 3 convolution layers instead of two (with max pooling)
 * 3 fully connected layers
-* includes dropout for both convolution and fully connected layers
+* Includes dropout for both convolution and fully connected layers

 | Layer         		|     Description	        					|
 |:----------------------|:----------------------------------------------|